Learning the Compositional Spaces for Generalized Zero-shot Learning: Learning Compositional Spaces for G-ZSL

-The W-SVM in Eq (\ref{eq:threshold}) and Eq (\ref{eq:multiply}) estimates the confidence scores by a fixed threshold empirically per-defined for any data distributions in the known domain.
-However, intrinsically, it can be taken as a model selection task in estimating the boundary by Eq (\ref{eq:multiply}).
-In this paper, we tackle the question of constructing the boundary of the known domain via the bootstrap approach \cite{bootstrap}.
-The bootstrapping\footnote{It is different from ``bootstrapping'' (i.e., self-training) in computer vision \cite{ShrivastavaECCV12}. } is a strategy of estimating the standard errors and the confidence intervals of parameters when the underlying distributions are unknown.
-Its procedures are closely related to the other methods such as cross-validation, and jackknife.
+Rather than using a fixed $\delta_{c}$ , it can be taken as a model selection task in estimating the $\delta_{c}$ for Eq (\ref{eq:multiply}) and Eq (\ref{eq:threshold}).
+Therefore, we tackle this task with the bootstrapping approach \cite{bootstrap}.
+Different from the \emph{bootstrapping} (\emph{i.e.}, self-training) in computer vision \cite{ShrivastavaECCV12}, bootstrapping is a statistical strategy in estimating the statistics of sampling distributions.
+Particularly, it estimates the standard errors and the confidence intervals of parameters of the underlying distributions.
+Such a procedure essentially enables model selection to determine the parameters.